Darbunderscore/DbTrailers/README.md

 ---
 # Why?

-This application adds to the cinematic feel of your Plex setup by adding trailers of unreleased movies to your library.
+This application adds to the cinematic feel of your Plex setup by adding trailers of unreleased movies to your library and apparently really pisses off the wife!

 ---